Age-Related Macular Degeneration Treatment

 - Examine the back of the eye — After dilating your pupils, we use a special instrument (a slit lamp) to examine the back of your eye.
 We’re looking for a mottled appearance that’s caused by drusen, the yellow deposits that form under the retina.

 - Test for defects in your central vision — We will use an Amsler grid to test for defects in the center of your vision.
 This grid with a single dot in the center will be seen as a series of straight lines in normal vision.
-But macular degeneration may cause some of the straight lines in the grid to look faded, broken, wavy, or distorted.
+However, macular degeneration may cause some of the straight lines in the grid to look faded, broken, wavy, or distorted.

 - Indocyanine green angiography — Like fluorescein angiography, this test uses an injected dye.
-It is usually used in tandem with that fluorescein angiography to identify the type of macular degeneration.
+It is usually used in tandem with fluorescein angiography to identify the type of macular degeneration.

 - Optical coherence tomography — These imaging tests create detailed cross-section images of the retina.
 This helps identify areas where the retina is thinning, thickening, or swelling.
 These can be due to fluid accumulation from leaking blood vessels in and under your retina.